PJSSABER/vsnote/Code_pearls.md

 with which they are initialized may be rvalues or lvalues

 Function objects created through lambda expressions are known as closures

+#### function point type
+The signature void *(*)(void *) in C represents a pointer to a function that takes a single argument of type void * and returns a void *.

+Here's a breakdown of what each part of the signature means:

+void *: This is the return type of the function.
+It indicates that the function returns a pointer to an unspecified type (i.e., a generic pointer).

+(*): This part of the signature indicates that we are dealing with a function pointer.

+(void *): Inside the parentheses, void * represents the parameter type of the function.
+It indicates that the function takes a single argument, which is a pointer to an unspecified type.